GabeScott/standard-works-vault/General Conference/1972 April - A Missionary and His Message.md

 # A Missionary and His Message

-*By Hugh B. Brown - Of the Council of the Twelve*
+By Elder Hugh B. Brown - *Of the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*